Wood warping

 Wood warping costs the wood industry in the U.S. millions of dollars per year.
 Straight wood boards that leave a cutting facility sometimes arrive at the store yard warped.
 Although wood warping has been studied for years, the warping control model for manufacturing composite wood hasn't been updated for about 40 years.

-Zhiyong Cai, researcher at Texas A&M University, has researched wood warping and was working on a computer software program in 2003 to help manufacturers make changes in the manufacturing process so that wood doesn't arrive at its destination warped after it leaves the mill or factory.
+Zhiyong Cai, a researcher at Texas A&M University, has researched wood warping and was working on a computer software program in 2003 to help manufacturers make changes in the manufacturing process so that wood doesn't arrive at its destination warped after it leaves the mill or factory.